DARIAH-TDA/DARIAH-TDA.github.io/_posts/2017-11-23-Workshop-Distant-Reading.markdown

 - Jan Rybicki (Pedagogical University of Kraków, Poland): *Is Russian Literature Distant?
 Reading Russians with Networks*
 - Fotis Jannidis (University of Würzburg, Germany): *Complexity.*
 - Tomoji Tabata (University of Osaka, Japan): *Through different routes to the same landscape: What do text-clusterings tell us about style?*
-- Christof Schöch (Univerisity of Trier, Germany): *Burrows' Zeta: Reimplementation and Extension*
+- Christof Schöch (University of Trier, Germany): *Burrows' Zeta: Reimplementation and Extension*
 - Karina van Dalen-Oskam (University of Amsterdam, Netherlands): *Fifty Shades of Style*

 Other potential presenters will be Mark Andrew Algee-Hewitt (Stanford University, USA), Maciej Eder (Pedagogical University of Kraków, Poland) and Mike Kestemont (University of Antwerp, Belgium).